-In 2023 we materially expanded our shares in non-motor business and expanded our participation in some London Market specialist lines.
+In 2024 we also found opportunities to broaden our marine portfolio with specialist London Market clients whilst our liability portfolio contracted slightly.
 Overall, we saw significant growth in our premium volume in the UK market.

-We were able to grow-our premium exposed to US risk, mainly in the business lines property and energy, by increasing our support for a number of London Market clients who underwrite this business.
+We were able to grow our premium exposed to US risk, mainly in the business lines property and energy, by increasing our support for a number of London Market clients who underwrite this business.
 We write this business via our UK branch.

 In France, Italy, the Nordics and the Iberian Peninsula, markets reacted differently depending on loss experience.
-We found opportunities to support clients further in France and the Nordics following significant changes in reinsurance rates, whereas in the Iberian Peninsula and Italy rates remained somewhat depressed.
-Results in the Nordic market were disappointing in 2023 because of high levels of both natural catastrophe and other property loss activity.
+We found opportunities to support clients further in Italy and Spain, whilst premium in France and the Nordics was largely stable.
+Results in the Nordic markets continued to be disappointing during 2024 with persistent loss activity from large property risks as well as small catastrophe events.
+Results in Italy were also impacted by increased loss estimates from the 2023 natural catastrophe events there.

-In most other European markets, the historical catastrophe loss experience and lack of reinsurance supply meant that we saw some opportunities to grow our portfolio materially.
-We did this whilst maintaining our low exposure to business involving inadequate risk premiums and unfavorable structures such as aggregate deductibles or very low attachments.
+In most other European markets, the increased reinsurance supply meant that we saw far fewer opportunities to grow our portfolio in 2024.
+We have chosen to carefully maintain our low exposure to business involving inadequate risk premiums and unfavorable structures such as aggregate deductibles or programmes with very low attachments rather than pursue a high growth strategy in the current market.
+Notwithstanding this, we have seen opportunities to grow, particularly in property and marine, in a number of areas.